joniles/mpxj/mkdocs/docs/howto-read-xer.md

 ProjectFile project = reader.read("my-sample.xer");
 ```

+Note that if errors are ignored when reading a file, the ignored errors
+are available by using the `ProjectFile.getIgnoredErrors()` method.

 ### Encoding
 By default MPXJ assumes that XER files are encoded using Windows-1252.
 The
 `UniversalProjectReader` understands Unicode Byte Order Marks (BOM) and will